esciron/ComfyUI-HunyuanVideoWrapper-Extended/readme.md

 Experimental DownloadAndLoadHyVideoTextEncoder Node:
 - Load model from LLM folder.
 - Norm "Slider".
+- Support for any llama model type LLM.
 - Support for LLava and mLLava model_type.

 # Update